 Read also: India must consolidate its western front to tame Pakistan

-These observations, though made years ago, remain remarkably relevant to today’s Indian police structure and leadership.
+These observations, although made years ago, remain remarkably relevant to today’s Indian police structure and leadership.
 Many incidents in the recent past have thrust police conduct back into the spotlight, underscoring the pressing need for empathetic, professional leadership.
 Two such incidents which shook national conscience and led to public outrage merit attention and mention.

 In September this year, at a Bharatpur Police station in Odisha, the dignity of a serving Army officer and his fiancée was compromised when they sought to file a complaint about harassment by miscreants at 1am.
 Similarly, the detention of climate activist Sonam Wangchuk and his peaceful marchers at the Delhi border in October this year, despite their non-violent intentions to visit Bapu Samadhi at Raj Ghat, raised serious questions about police conduct.